ryonsherman/qt/README.md

-# Qt Toolbox
+# Qt Resources
-A collection of various PyQt4 utilities and widgets
+A collection of various PyQt4 resources.

 ## Utilities
 Import the module: